-The analytics build into the Frontify Style Guide already gives you a convenient way of how often your guidelines or parts of it are consumed by users.
-However, there is times you may want to dig deeper and get more insights on the type of users, what and where they download files, videos they watch or just how the navigate over your guidelines.
-This is when you need to hook up your analytics tool to Frontify.
+The analytics built into the Frontify Guidelines already gives you a convenient way of how often your Guidelines or parts of it are consumed by users.
+However, there are times you may want to dig deeper and get more insights on the type of users, what and where they download files, videos they watch, or just how they navigate over your Guidelines.
+This is when you'd need to hook up your analytics tool to Frontify.
 Here's how.

 What is Segment?

 Segment.com is a cloud service that allows you to connect business applications like Frontify to 200+ analytics applications like Google Analytics.
-By supporting Segment, we allow you to get insights on Style Guide usage in your system of choice.
+By supporting Segment, we allow you to get insights on Guidelines usage in your system of choice.